adestefa/machine-learning-in-c/README.md

 <img src="imgs/learning_rate.png" width="400px">

-Running these changes we can see every time we wiggle the values subtracting the finite difference from the original values drives the cost towards zero.
+Running these changes we can see every time we wiggle the values subtracting the finite difference from the original values drives the cost towards zero, increasing the model's accuracy.

 <img src="imgs/learn_output.png" width="400px">